The alleged associates of Jeffrey Epstein: Names by numbers

 However, being identified through the court documents does not necessarily mean that the individual was involved in or aware of any wrongdoing by Epstein.

-Unsurprisingly, Epstein’s partner in crime Ghislaine Maxwell is one of the names that appears the most.
+Unsurprisingly, Epstein’s partner in crime Ghislaine Maxwell is one of the names that appears the most - 208 times in the first tranche.

 References to Maxwell were made throughout the documents, with various other witnesses being asked about her involvement with Epstein in their separate testimonies.